Reasons to Love Linux

 Linux is a modern POSIX-compliant and Unix-like 32-bit (64-bit on the DEC AXP platform) operating system for personal computers and workstations.
 The Linux OS supports open system standards and Internet protocols and is compatible with Unix, DOS, and MS Windows systems.
 All components of the system, including the initial texts, are distributed with a license for free copying and installation for an unlimited number of users.

-Linux makes it possible to have a legal and free modern OS for use both at work and at home.
-It has high speed.
-Works reliably, stably, and absolutely without hangs.
+Linux makes it possible to have a legal and free modern OS for use at work and at home.
+It has high speed and works reliably and stably without hangs.

 In addition, Linux is resistant to viruses.
 It effectively manages multitasking and priorities.